hcwongleo/llm-league-leaderboard/README.md

 ![LLM League Architecture](./generated-diagrams/LLMLeagueArchitecture_Updated.png)

-The leaderboard account operates as part of a multi-account architecture that ensures fair and secure evaluation of participant models.
+The leaderboard account operates as part of a LLM League architecture that ensures fair and secure evaluation of participant models.
 This account focuses on:

 - **Model Evaluation**: Using Amazon Bedrock as an impartial AI judge
 - **Ranking Management**: Processing and storing leaderboard rankings via Lambda functions
 - **Public Display**: Serving leaderboard results through a web interface
-- **Cross-Account Security**: Secure integration with participant accounts

 ## Leaderboard Account Components